-Applications for the Winter 2021 program are currently being accepted on an ongoing basis.
+Applications for the Summer 2021 Ambulatory Nurse Residency Program are currently being accepted on an ongoing basis.
+We encourage you to apply as soon as possible.
+Inpatient applications have closed.

-Please note: Nurse Resident Applicants can only apply to either the 2021 Ambulatory Program or the 2021 Inpatient Program.
+Please note: Nurse resident applicants can only apply to either the Ambulatory Program or the Inpatient Program.
 Prior to submitting your application, please review the Ambulatory and Inpatient program information and apply to the program that best aligns with your career goals as a Registered Nurse.
 Candidates will not be considered for both Ambulatory and Inpatient Nurse Residency positions.

 Eligibility for the Nurse Residency Program: